Stable Systems with Power Law Conditions for Poisson Hail: Introduction

 \begin{theorem} Consider the Poisson hail problem in any dimension $d\geq 1$.
-Let $d+\alpha, 1+\beta$ be the critical moments for $R$ and $\tau$, see \eqref{eq: critical moment}.
-Then we have that \begin{enumerate} \item every nontrivial system in region II and III, $\edtt{ \{\beta<d \}}$ is unstable;
+Let $d+\alpha, 1+\beta$ be the critical moments for $R$ and $\tau$ as defined in \eqref{eq: critical moment}.
+Then \begin{enumerate} \item every nontrivial system in region II and III, $\edtt{ \{\beta<d \}}$ is unstable;

-\item \edtt{ every nontrivial system in $\{\alpha<0, \text{ or } \beta \leq 0\}$ is unstable;}
+\item \edtt{ every nontrivial system in $\{\alpha<0 \text{ or } \beta \leq 0\}$ is unstable;}

 \item for every point $(\alpha,\beta)$ in region IV ${= \{\alpha \beta <d, \beta >d , 0<\alpha <1\}}$, there is an unstable system with

 \end{enumerate} \end{theorem}